setPDFFormFields Step

 Configure:

-This workflow step requires manual configuration (along with its data type).
-As an admin user, navigate to the Administration—Data Types—Auto Detect menu option.
-Select the data types related to this step and configure them to your FlowWright environment, as shown in the graphic below.
+This workflow step requires manual configuration of its data type.
+As an admin user, navigate to Administration > Data Types > Auto Detect.
+Select the data types for this step and configure them for your FlowWright environment, as shown in the graphic below.

-As an admin user, navigate to the Administration—Steps—Auto Detect menu option.
+As an admin user, go to Administration > Steps > Auto Detect.
 Select and configure the step for your FlowWright environment, as shown in the graphic below.

 Definition Sample: